 The traditional distrust regarding "lobbyists," not seen as legitimate political actors, and the difficult social relations in France that hinder effective social dialogue, have limited the capacity of governments to seamlessly or successfully find avenues of negotiation and cooperation.
 There are thousands of official or semi-official commissions that are supposed to give opinions on a given issue or area; however, governments tend to prefer negotiations with selected partners, excluding some considered as not being "representative."
 Consultations are often rather formal, and interested parties very often have no willingness to find a compromise.

-The temptation to govern top-down has always been strong.
-But in many cases severe, repeated conflicts and protest movements have raised and have often successfully vetoed governmental action.
-This is a clear hint that government has not succeeded in assessing the political power, the consideration and cooperation of civil society and its actors.
+For these reasons, the temptation to govern top-down has always been strong, provoking in many cases severe, repeated conflicts and protest movements that have often successfully vetoed governmental action.

 This being said, things are beginning to change.
 In recent years, governments have sought the consultation of interest groups more systematically, and these practices have partly been adopted as legal obligations.
 Moreover, the rules of social negotiations have been modernized to encourage social contracts between employers and trade unions.
-The reform bill on the labor market in 2013 followed an agreement between most trade unions and business organizations, a pact which was then made into law by the government and parliament.
-Nonetheless, given the persistent distrust on the part of the unions, progress is slow and, in some cases, minimal.
-As there is no overall consensus among some unions and business groups regarding economic and social policy aims, it is very difficult to make substantial and swift progress.
-Two years and half after coming to power, the leftist government has still to introduce most of the needed reforms.
-Having lost political credibility and backing, the Hollande government will find it very difficult to obtain the political support it needs to carry out any reforms.
+The 2013 reform bill on the labor market followed an agreement between three (out of five) trade unions and employer's organizations, a pact which was then made into law by the government and parliament.
+Another example is a similar 2015 agreement on the adaptation of supplementary pensions.
+Nonetheless, given persistent distrust between the social actors, especially on the part of some unions, progress is slow and there are important setbacks, such as the conflict within Air France and the failure to negotiate an agreement on the social dialogue law (2015).
+While the Hollande administration tried to involve economic and social actors more systematically in order to gain support for its policies, it has still needed to introduce most of the recent reforms without such support.
+Given the entrenched attitudes and preferences of the actors involved and the amount of mutual distrust, change will require much time.